 Projects

 Projects represent a collection of data to be submitted.
-A single project can be associated to one or more sets of results but a single set of results can only be associated to a single project.
+A single project can be associated with one or more sets of results but a single set of results can only be associated to a one project.
 The Projects page allows you to Add and Edit projects.
 Once saved, a project cannot be deleted but can be inactivated.
 The following fields are available:

 Project Name